 My son.
 In 2009 he completed officer training at the Britannia Royal Naval College in Dartmouth, and early in 2011 won the prestigious Bunting trophy during air traffic control training.
-He is currently serving the Navy at Plymouth.

 No doubt named for at least one Admiral Aylmer, the ship was a US-built 1,400 ton destroyer escort which joined the British Navy under the lend-lease scheme soon after her launch in 1943.
 Amongst her battle honours was the sinking of U1031 off north Wales on 26 January 1945.
 Returned to the US Navy in 1945, she was scrapped two years later.
 There is more information and a larger photograph here.

 Norman was a young Londoner during the blitz (Nazi bombing raids) of the second world war, who grew up to have a fascinating career.
 He merits his own page.